 Interest Rate Risk.
-This is the risk that the preferred securities in your Portfolio and any fixed income securities held by a closed-end fund in the High Income Allocation Portfolio and the Multi-Asset High Income Portfolio will decline in value because of a rise in interest rates.
+This is the risk that the preferred securities in your Portfolio and any fixed income securities held by a closed-end fund in the High Income Allocation

+Portfolio and the Multi-Asset High Income Portfolio will decline in value because of a rise in interest rates.
 Generally, securities that pay fixed rates of return will increase in value when interest rates decline and decrease in value when interest rates rise.
 Preferred and fixed income securities held directly or indirectly by your Portfolio with longer periods before maturity are often more sensitive to interest rate changes.
 In a low interest rate environment risks associated with rising rates are heightened.
-Due to the current period of historically low rates, the securities held directly or indirectly by your Portfolio may be subject to a greater risk of rising interest rates than would normally be the case.
+Recently, the U.S. Federal Reserve has implemented several successive rate hikes and indicated that it may continue to do so in the future.
 The negative impact on preferred and fixed income securities from any interest rate increases could be swift and significant and, as a result, a rise in interest rates may adversely affect the value of your Units.

 Dividend, Credit and Distribution Payment Risk.
 Dividend, credit and distribution payment risk is the risk that an issuer of a security in your Portfolio is unable or unwilling to make dividend, interest and/or principal payments, or issue distributions.
 Stocks represent ownership interests in the issuers and are not obligations of the issuers.
 The master limited partnerships in the High Income Allocation Portfolio and the Multi-Asset High Income Portfolio issue periodic distributions and do not declare dividends, as discussed below in "Master Limited Partnership Risk".
 Common stockholders have a right to receive dividends only after the company has provided for payment of its creditors, bondholders and preferred stockholders.
 Common stocks do not assure dividend payments.
 Dividends are paid only when declared by an issuer's board of directors and the amount of any dividend may vary over time.
 Trust preferred securities are subject to unique risks which include the fact that distribution payments will only be paid if dividend or interest payments on the underlying obligations are made.
 Such distribution payments are dependent on the financial condition of the issuer.
 Distribution payments for preferred securities may not be paid at all or may generally be deferred without default.
-If dividends or distributions received by your Portfolio are insufficient to cover expenses, redemptions or other Portfolio costs, it may be necessary for your Portfolio to sell Securities to cover such expenses, redemptions or other costs.
+If dividends or distributions received by your Portfolio are insufficient to cover expenses, redemptions or other Portfolio costs, it may be necessary for your Portfolio to sell Securities to cover such expenses.

+redemptions or other costs.
 Any such sales may result in capital gains or losses to you.
 See "Taxation".